Nespresso makes the best pod-based coffee makers available.

 VertuoLine capsules cost around $0.90-$1.25 per capsule.

-But OriginalLine owners have another option: 3rd party OriginalLine compatible capsules.
-These can be purchased for as little as $0.35 per capsule.
+But OriginalLine owners have another option: 3rd-party OriginalLine compatible capsules.
+These can be purchased for as little as $0.35 per capsule from brands like Gourmesso.
+We prefer HiLine Coffee.
+They cost a little more than Gourmesso's dirt-cheap capsules, but they're freshly roasted and still cheaper than Nespresso brand capsules.

 For anyone who’s tried to decipher the myriad Keurig models, you’ll be happy to know there are far fewer Nespresso models.

-In fact, by my count there are 17 different Nespresso machines across the OriginalLine and VertuoLine universes.
+By my count, there are 20+ different Nespresso machines across the OriginalLine and VertuoLine universes.

 What are the difference between them all?